The Hour of the Pig: Plot

 The Hour of the Pig is set in 15th-century France and is based upon the career and case files of Bartholomew Chassenee, an actual lawyer of the time who served as an advocate for animals who were accused of crimes.
 At the time, animal trials were used to determine if animals were the perpetrators of supernatural mayhem.
 Animals were subject to the same civil laws and penalties as human beings under French law, 1403–1596.

-Richard Courtois (Firth) and his clerk Mathieu (Carter) have left the decadence of Paris in order to practise law in what they believe to be a quiet rural village, Abbeville, in the province of Ponthieu, then part of Burgundy rather than France.
+Richard Courtois and his clerk Mathieu have left the decadence of Paris in order to practise law in what they believe to be a quiet rural village, Abbeville, in the province of Ponthieu, then part of Burgundy rather than France.
 Courtois quickly becomes involved in a number of back-logged cases.

 For his first case, he defends a farmer who is accused of killing his wife's lover.
 Courtois gets him acquitted (the farmer mutters, "I should have done him years ago" as he leaves and offers to help Courtois any time).
 In his next case, Courtois fails to save Jeannine, a woman accused of witchcraft.
 He asks for rats to be called as witnesses to testify that she did not bribe them to infect her neighbor; when the rats do not appear the following day as summoned, this charge is struck off.
 However, Courtois is unfamiliar with the difference between the Roman law of France and the Ponthieu customary law, and she is sentenced to be hanged anyway.
 As she is led away she tells Courtois, "There is darkness all about you, you can bring the light.
 Look to the boy, maître.
 Look to the boy."
 At her execution, Jeannine says she will not curse the town but blesses it, saying a fine knight will arrive and deliver them from their lying and evil.

 Courtois takes on a case defending a pig that is accused of killing a young Jewish boy.
 The pig, however, belongs to a band of Moors (alternatively/first thought to be Gypsies, being referred to as coming from "Little Egypt") passing through town.
-Two of the Moors, Mahmoud (Sami Bouajila) and his sister Samira (Annabi), appeal to Courtois to save the pig, as it is their only source of food for the coming winter.
+Two of the Moors, Mahmoud and his sister Samira, appeal to Courtois to save the pig, as it is their only source of food for the coming winter.
 Courtois declines.
 Samira later enters Courtois's room at night and quietly strips naked, offering her body in return for his services, but he refuses this.
 The next day he offers her enough money to purchase two pigs, but she does not accept this.